ronnieh6918/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
 * Have you wondered what it took to be a hero?
 Doing something good for the world.
 Making sure that you're capable of protecting others.
+Well, simple, just become a police officer, right?
+We all tend to forget the other jobs out there, investigators who monitor criminal activities, police officers who enforce justice to punish evil.

 ## Product
 *